 People talk a lot about saving money for a rainy day, but contingency funds for emergencies take this concept one step further.
 You’re not stashing cash away so you can buy something nice while you wait for the storm to pass—you’re saving to ensure that you can repair your house if the storm destroys it.
 Here’s why a fund like this is so important, and how to start your own.

 You might think you have your financial affairs perfectly in order if you spend 50% of your after-tax income on essential living costs, 30% on discretionary spending, and 20% on long-term investments.
 But what happens when your car breaks and you need to buy a new one?
-If you only have a few hundred dollars of cash, you’ll be forced to liquidate your investments—even if it means taking a loss.
+If you only have a few hundred dollars of cash, you’ll be forced to liquidate your compound interest investments—even if it means taking a loss.
 But this could all have been avoided if you’d put aside some contingency funds instead.

 COVID-19 has changed our spending habits and taught us just how uncertain the world is, so no sane person should overlook the importance of having money set aside for emergencies.
 Not sure where to start?
 Here are some strategies that can turn this general objective into something more concrete.

 Also known as an emergency fund, a contingency fund for emergencies is a stash of money you save up to get you through any unforeseen events that result in costs.
 It’s the antithesis of living paycheck to paycheck or investing every last penny you have.